 If you’ve spent any time on the water fishing or talking with another angler, you have probably heard comparisons between Daiwa and Shimano brand reels.
 These two manufacturers are extremely well known, have massive reputations in both the spinning reel and baitcasting departments, and create excellent quality fishing gear.

 Both originate in Japan and have been making fishing tackle for many years.
 However, many anglers want to know which manufacturer is better.
-The truth is, they both have their pros and cons and can be an excellent option for an angler of any skill levels.
-What one fisherman may love in a Daiwa, another may prefer in a Shimano, or another brand entirely such as Abu Garcia.
+The truth is, they both have their pros and cons and can be an excellent option for an angler of any skill level.
+What one fisherman may love in a Daiwa, another may prefer in a Shimano, or another brand entirely, such as Abu Garcia.

 Both manufacturers create solid fishing gear that can be used by anglers of all skill levels in both heavy cover fresh and open saltwater.
 Let’s take a closer look at the two manufacturers and some of their flagship reels to see how they compare.